The Surprising Variety in Spider Sizes

 The Goliath birdeater deserves its place in the record books as the world’s largest spider by mass.
 Hailing from South America, this enormous tarantula can reach a legspan of up to a foot and can weigh as much as 6 ounces.
 Despite its intimidating size, the Goliath birdeater is not a threat to humans and primarily feeds on insects, rodents, and small reptiles.
 It constructs burrows to create a safe haven and waits patiently for prey to stumble into its path.

-See also Exploring the Astonishing Size of Orb-Weaver Spiders
+See also Uncovering the Size of the Remarkable Goliath Birdeater Tarantula

 Golden Silk Orb-Weaver